dureuill/nolife/README.md

 This is especially useful for zero-copy parsers that construct elaborate (and possibly costly) representations that borrow the source data.

-In this regard, this crate has similar use cases as [`yoke`].

-Unlike [`yoke`], this crate achieves that by leveraging `async` functions.
+This crate achieves that by leveraging `async` functions.
 At their core, `async` functions are self-referential structs. this crate simply provides a way to ex-filtrate references outside of the async function, in a controlled manner.

-# Soundness note

-While the code of this crate was reviewed carefully and tested using `miri`, this crate is using **extremely unsafe** code that is *easy to get wrong*.

-To emphasize what is already written in the license, **use at your own risk**.

 # Using this crate